 Never has it been easier to market yourself and build a personal brand.
 Tik Tok is so effective at getting eyes on products, for many it doesn’t make sense to stick to older methods of marketing.

 Office Culture Hasn’t Evolved

 9 to 5, five days a week, in the office simply isn’t attractive enough for many people these days.
 With petrol prices at an all-time high, commutes cost more than ever incentivizing work-from-home lifestyles.
-Big brands that have to maintain office cultures for more than fifty years are struggling with bloated middle management who act in self-interests and scare away new talent.
+Big brands that have to maintain office cultures for more than fifty years are struggling with bloated middle management who act in self-interest and scare away new talent.

 Wurkr is the Tool for You

-With Wurkr’s 14-day free trial, there really is no reason not to give us a chance, and if you do, we are sure you’ll fall in love with how easy it makes ditching traditional work culture that you’ll want to join our growing community with members from all over the world (literally).
+With Wurkr’s 14-day free trial, there really is no reason not to give us a chance, and if you do, we are sure you’ll fall in love with how easy it makes ditching the traditional work culture that you’ll want to join our growing community with members from all over the world (literally).
 Check out Wurkr's pricing page if you haven't already.